 The Association for the Advancement of Sustainability in Higher Education (AASHE) STARS program is a self-reporting system focused on sustainability that assesses environmental, social, and economic factors in its ratings.
 Colleges and Universities like GMC report to STARS every three years.
 GMC earned a Gold rating for STARS in 2014.

 Developed by the higher education community through a transparent process, STARS is designed to provide a framework for understanding sustainability in all sectors of higher education.
 It is the most comprehensive of the major sustainability rating systems for higher education.

 Over time, it helps enable meaningful comparisons across institutions using a common set of measurements, and helps create incentives for continual improvement toward sustainability, building a stronger and more diverse campus sustainability community.

-Green Mountain College is a Charter Participant in the program, and has recently received the STARS Gold rating.
+Green Mountain College was a Charter Participant in the program in 2011, when it earned its first rating of Gold.
 Becoming involved with AASHE helped GMC publicly report comprehensive information related to the College’s sustainability performance in education and research, operations, planning, administration, and engagement.

 Green Mountain College’s Sustainability Office was primarily responsible for the information collected here, but a number of student researchers, faculty and staff, administrators, and even classes contributed to the collection of data and synthesis of information.
 The STARS process allowed the College to track information where no records were available previously, and inspired the creation of new initiatives based on suggestions from the reporting tool and examples of initiatives at other colleges.